The Geography Major and Minor Programs

 Honors Program in Geography

 The honors program in geography provides qualified students majoring in geography and global environmental studies an opportunity to conduct a major independent research project on a topic of interest.
-See Guidelines to the the Honors Program.
+See Guidelines to the Honors Program.

 Combining Geography With Other Programs

 A Geography major is a good fit with the Urban Development and Social Change (UDSC) concentration.
 This concentration provides students majoring in any field with a structured program of study that enables them to understand the historical, social, economic and political factors that have shaped U.S. cities and how cities have, in turn, affected the lives of their inhabitants.